Steps to Earning Substance Abuse Counselor Certification in Indiana

 Substance Abuse Counselor Salary in Indianapolis, Fort Wayne, and Throughout Indiana

 Substance abuse counselor salaries in Indiana continue to increase.
-The latest figures show the average statewide salary is $49,750.
+The latest 2024 figures show the statewide average wage is $51,140.

 How Much Do Substance Abuse Counselors Make in Metro Indianapolis